 Time Travel And Special Relativity

 Consider the equation Speed = Distance ÷ Time.
 Einstein‘s theory of special relativity suggests nothing can travel faster than the speed of light, so as the speed of an object approaches the maximum limit set by the speed of light (c), the other variables in the equation start to change with distances becoming shortened relative to time which becomes lengthened.

 It actually works out that for a person traveling at 99% the speed of light, time is stretched and slows down by a factor of roughly 7, such that a return journey to a star system 7 light-years away would take the astronaut 2 years to complete, while to an observer on Earth over 14 years would have passed.
 If, however, our astronaut was able to reach a speed equal to 99.999% the speed of light, then 1 year on board his craft would pass for every 223 years back on Earth.

 Time Travel And General Relativity

-In addition to speed affecting time, Albert Einstein discovered that gravity, too, causes time to slow down, with the effect more pronounced near a massive object.
+In addition to speed affecting time, Einstein discovered that gravity, too, causes time to slow down, with the effect more pronounced near a massive object.
 Therefore, a black hole with its intense gravitational field could potentially provide a fantastic means to travel through time by getting close enough to its Event Horizon without being swallowed up.
 In principle, by maintaining this “safe” distance you could travel centuries into the future relative to outside observers, although for you just a few hour or days would seem to have elapsed.